nexiality/documentation/expressions/WEBexpression.md

 ---

 ### Description
-WEB expression allows one to express the processing of one or more Web automation operations.
+WEB expression allows one to express the processing of one or more Web automation operations in pipeline format.
+Web expression must be in following format:<br>
+`[WEB(webResult) => type(locator,value) click(locator)]`<br>
+Here, `webResult` is nothing but the variable which stores outcome of each operation.

 ### Working with Execution Result
 Executing series of Web automated operation will result in series of outcomes.
 So Nexial is designed to capture entire